tjleestjohn/Entropic-Scree/README.md

 * **Engine B (Triple-Tap):** Applies a "Topological Stitch" to mathematically close the macro gap, then scans backward using a dynamically scaled 10-point quadratic regression to identify the exact index where the signal violently breaks out of the expected noise trajectory.

+**⚠️ Heuristic Warning & The "Upgrade" Proposition ⚠️**
+The Entropic Scree does not claim to possess the exact analytical Random Matrix Theory (RMT) bounds (such as the Marchenko-Pastur law) that strictly govern linear sample covariance matrices.
+Consequently, automated extraction in this space inherently relies on empirical heuristics.

+However, from a pragmatic engineering perspective: **applying an approximate empirical heuristic to a structurally valid, non-linear metric space represents a strict, objective upgrade over applying any "standard" threshold (like the Kaiser criterion) to a fundamentally distorted linear space.**

-**⚠️ Heuristic Warning ⚠️** Because real-world systems frequently exhibit complex internal hierarchies among correlated drivers — which can produce large internal informational variance drops independent of the noise floor — and because idiosyncratic noise distributions themselves contain unpredictable localized structures, the automated scanner is provided strictly as an analytical baseline, not a universal algorithmic law.
-Practitioners should always visually inspect the generated entropic scree plot and formally confirm (or manually override) the detected elbow to verify the true macroscopic generative boundary.
+Because real-world systems frequently exhibit complex internal hierarchies among correlated drivers—which can produce large internal informational variance drops independent of the noise floor—the automated scanner is provided strictly as an analytical baseline, not a universal algorithmic law.
+Practitioners should always visually inspect the generated entropic scree plot to formally confirm (or manually override) the detected elbow and verify the true macroscopic generative boundary.

 ---